-The Humane Society reports from a recent study out of Central Michigan University that dogs in the workplace can lead to more trust between coworkers, which leads to more collaboration among team members.
+The Humane Society reports from a study out of Central Michigan University that dogs in the workplace can lead to more trust between coworkers, which leads to more collaboration among team members.
 Moreover, dogs in the workplace increase morale and productivity, lower absenteeism rates and put smiles on faces of even the grumpiest visitors.

 A survey by the American Pet Products Association Manufacturers found that 20% of US companies have adopted pet-friendly policies.
 Many of these are smaller companies, but dog culture is doable and beneficial at any size.
-Google, Amazon and Ben & Jerry’s have had a dog-friendly workplace for years and Clif Bar & Company attributes its spot on Outside magazine’s Best Places to Work of 2010 list to its dog-friendly culture.
+Google, Amazon and Ben & Jerry’s have had a dog-friendly workplace for years and Clif Bar & Company attributes its spot on Outside magazine’s Best Places to Work list to its dog-friendly culture.

 - Visits with a therapy dog, helps heart and lung functions by lowering pressures, diminishing release of harmful hormones and decreasing anxiety with hospitalized heart failure patients.

 - Animal-assisted therapy can effectively reduce the loneliness of residents in long-term care facilities.

 - People with borderline hypertension had lower blood pressure on days they took their dogs to work.

 - Pet owners have lower blood pressure, triglyceride and cholesterol levels than non-owners.

 - Having a pet may decrease heart attack mortality by 3%.
 This translates into 30,000 lives saved annually.